About UTAR New Village Community Project

 The University ’ s social responsibility projects and initiatives cover a diverse spectrum of activities, rooted in its core values and reflected in its voluntary services in support of the people and the community.
 From working with the underprivileged in villages and cleaning up homes to collaborations with various key industries to improve products and services and conduct research; these activities are conducted throughout the year, providing enriching experiences for both the givers and receivers.

 New villages in Malaysia were formed mainly during the Malayan emergency period (1948-1952) in order to segregate the villagers from supplying any resources to the Malayan Communist Party.
-To date, there are approximately 613 new villages in Malaysia.
+To date, there are total 613 new villages and fishing villages in Malaysia.
 However, most of these villages are ageing and there is a lack of job opportunities for the villagers.
 Aware of this issue, the Science, Technology and Innovations committee of the Associated Chinese Chambers of Commerce and Industry of Malaysia (ACCCIM) worked with the Silverlake Group to design the website www.newvillage.com.my, to promote the uniqueness of the nation ' s Chinese new villages.
 However, the website was lacking information about these new villages.

 UTAR found that it is a good project for students to get involved in contributing to the community; hence the University decided to take up the challenge.
 UTAR through the Department of Soft Skills Competency (DSSC) initiated a project called the 'New Village Community Project' in 2009 which aims to create opportunities for students to mingle, interact and work with the new village communities and to create meaningful social exchanges, whilst contributing to the economic growth of the new villages.
 The project began humbly with the survey reports and then followed by the New Village Community Service initiative, ‘We Care We Act’ which aims to cultivate the community spirit among students through the acts of volunteerism; such as providing English and I.T.tuition, organizing school motivational camps; and school or village beautification projects and others.